youshitsune/youshitsune/README.md

-### Hi there 👋
+## Hi there 👋

-- 🔭 I’m currently working on my website.
+- 🔭 I’m currently working on myself.
-- 🌱 I’m currently learning JNCIA-SEC(Juniper Security).
 - 👯 I’m looking to collaborate on any project(really, I have so much free time).
 - 📫 How to reach me: The best way is by mail, also you can by Discord JovanovicLuka#1700.